-- Vaccinations help protect your dog against serious diseases such as:
+- Vaccinations help protect against serious, potentially fatal diseases.

 - Infectious hepatitis

-- Your dog should be vaccinated as a puppy, then have regular boosters throughout life.
+- Your dog should be vaccinated as a puppy, then have regular boosters throughout their life.

-- Contact your vet to discuss which vaccinations your dog needs.
+- Contact your vet to discuss what vaccinations your dog needs.

-All dogs living in the UK should receive their ‘core vaccines’, which include:
+All dogs living in the UK should be vaccinated against:

-- Parvovirus – a highly contagious, potentially deadly disease that causes severe vomiting and diarrhoea in dogs.
-Parvovirus booster vaccinations will usually be given every three years.
+- Parvovirus – a highly contagious, potentially deadly disease that causes severe vomiting and diarrhoea.
+After an initial primary course, parvo vaccination is usually necessary every three years.

 - Distemper – a very serious, often fatal disease that affects several different organs in the body including the guts, heart, immune system, lungs, brain and nerves.
-Distemper booster vaccinations will usually be given every three years.
+After an initial primary course, distemper vaccination is usually necessary every three years.

 - Infectious Hepatitis – a virus that attacks the liver, kidneys, eyes and blood vessels.
 Infectious hepatitis spreads in bodily fluids and can survive in the environment for up to a year.
-Infectious hepatitis booster vaccinations will usually be given every three years.
+After an initial primary course, infectious hepatitis vaccination is usually necessary every three years.

 - Leptospirosis – a bacterial disease that causes serious illness by damaging vital organs such as the liver and kidneys.
-In humans, leptospirosis is known as ‘Weils disease’.
-Leptospirosis booster vaccinations will usually be given every year.
+In humans, leptospirosis is known as ‘Weil’s disease’.
+After an initial primary course, leptospirosis vaccination is usually necessary every year.

-- Kennel cough – your vet may recommend a kennel cough vaccination if your dog is at high risk of catching the disease, for example if they mix with lots of other dogs, or have health conditions that could make a kennel cough infection more serious.
-Kennel cough vaccination is usually a requirement if your dog spends time in kennels, doggy day care, has a dog walker, or attends dog events and shows.
-Kennel cough vaccination should be given every year that your dog is at risk.
+- Kennel cough – recommended if your dog mixes with a lot of other dogs, or has a health condition that could make kennel cough more serious.
+It’s usually a requirement if your dog spends time in kennels, doggy day care, has a dog walker, or attends dog events and shows.
+Kennel cough vaccination should be given each year your dog is at risk.

 - Rabies – necessary for dogs that travel in and out of the UK.
-Rabies vaccines need to be given every one or three years – your vet will discuss the best schedule to keep your dog safe if you are travelling abroad.
+Rabies vaccination is given every one to three years (depending on the vaccine) – your vet will discuss the best schedule to keep your dog safe if you are travelling abroad.

 Vaccines for travel

-If you wish to travel outside of the UK with your dog, you will need to vaccinate them against rabies, and check the specific entry requirements for the the country you are visiting.
-Each country has different rules, so it's important to be sure about what you need to do long before you travel.
-It's also very important to make sure you find out what you need to do so your dog can return with your to the UK.
+If you want to travel outside of the UK with your dog, you need to vaccinate them against rabies, and check the specific entry requirements for the country you are visiting.
+Each country has different rules, so it’s important to be sure about what you need to do long before you travel.
+It’s also important to find out what your dog needs to get back into the UK.
+Visit the government website for more information on taking your dog abroad.

 Titre testing isn’t a permanent alternative to vaccination boosters, because your dog’s immunity will run out eventually – but if your dog’s titre test results show that they still have some remaining protection against some of the diseases that were due for booster vaccinations, you may decide to leave those particular vaccines out of the schedule that year.